 My name is Deven Lim.
 I have been teaching for more than 15 years and have helped many students make massive improvements in their compositions.
 A good number even scored A* for their PSLE – a grade only possible if you can write a really good composition.

 The most common careless mistakes are those of wrong use of tenses.
-It can be avoided by checking your work thoroughly as if you are the marker.
+It can be avoided by checking your work throughly as if you are the market.
 In this way, these errors can be kept to the minimum.

 Always avoid words that you are not sure of.
 Use synonyms (words of similar meaning) as substitutes to avoid being marked down.

 Avoid writing too many sentences that are too long.
 The length of a particular sentence can show your language ability.
 It might also expose your language weakness.

 2. Organisation & Structure

 Your composition has to be adequate length (2.5 to 3.5 pages with 5 to 7 paragraphs).
 It also has to be well weighted on its introduction, body and conclusion.
 Paragraphs should not be tooo short/long.
 Thus, proper planning is essential.

 The image below is a good example of how a good composition should look like:

 Let’s be realistic.
 It is impossible to have enough time to plan during the short 1 hour 10 mins for English Paper 1.
 You will have to be well-trained enough to work it out mentally.
 This will come naturally when you do proper planning for your practice compositions.